qburgner/portfolio/README.md

 - Developed, established and executed quality control procedures for flow cytometry workflow within OSU’s Shared Resource Library used by 30 university laboratories

 ## Projects
+### RNA Sequencing Data Analysis

+Utilized R to develop a pipeline for analyzing RNA sequencing data from a publically available source.
+With the help of R's built-in packages, significant differentailly expressed genes were able to be visualized through PCA, volcano plots, heat maps, and gene set enrichment analsis.

+###